amosbastian/pokemon/README.md

 > **Warning**
 > This app is using server actions, which are in alpha, and do not (yet) have the best UX or DX.
 > **Expect to see some jank when playing around with the app**.
-> As for a personal recommendation, I'd stick to something like tRPC for now and wait until they improve things.
+> As for a personal recommendation, I'd stick to something like tRPC for now and wait until they improve things in the future.

 ## Some highlights